 In summary, I don't believe that one therapy fits all.
 Together, we can decide what works best for you.
 Sessions will be tailored to your specific needs, whether you are seeking shorter-term help with a specific issue, or a longer-term engagement for more complex ones.

 You are welcome to contact me by telephone or email to discuss your situation, or to set up an initial appointment.
 All communications between us are confidential, and I will reply to all messages promptly.

 In our first session, we will discuss what you want from therapy and agree to either a short-term, or a more open-ended arrangement.
 Everything we discuss will be confidential.

 I hold a Diploma in Humanistic Counselling, a BSc in Reflective Therapeutic Practice, and an MA (Cantab) in Modern and Medieval Languages.
-Additionally, I have been awarded a certificate in CBT skills and a certificate in Couples Counselling.
+Additionally, I have been awarded Certificates in CBT Skills, in Therapeutic Coaching, and in Couples Counselling.

 I am a BACP Accredited Counsellor.